Madrid bid for the 2016 Summer Olympics: Candidature project

 The competition venues for the Games would have been sited in two main clusters.

 The Eastern zone would have been the location of the Olympic Stadium, Aquatic Centre, the Olympic Village, the Real Madrid Arena at Ciudad Real Madrid (which would have held basketball events), and the IFEMA Fairgrounds (eight sports plus the Press Center).

 The River Zone aside the Manzanares River would have hosted the venues for rowing, beach volleyball, archery, cycling, tennis, modern pentathlon, triathlon, equestrian and rhythmic gymnastics.

 After the games, the river bank would have become a public park celebrating sport, culture and music.

 The city completed a swimming and tennis venues (Caja Mágica - The Magic Box) and looking to expand and modernize existing sporting facilities.
 Bernabeu, and Estadio La Peineta were likely venues had Madrid won the games.
 A new center for sport with the aim of improving facilities for disabled athletes will also be created as part of the push for the Paralympic Games.

 Precedence

 The Madrid bid had strong advantages that were publicly commented upon following the selection of Rio de Janeiro on 2 October 2009.
 The two previous geographic locations of the London 2012 Summer Olympics and the Sochi 2014 Winter Olympics put the Madrid bid at a disadvantage.
-This would have staged three consecutive Olympic games in Europe, historically unprecedented.
+This would have staged three consecutive Olympic games in Europe.